ethanimproving/Family-Ideas/Money/Houses/Renovation Skills/Appliences/Smart Fridge.md

 It's important to note that the availability and specific models of smart fridges may vary based on your region and the current market offerings.
 When choosing a smart fridge, consider factors such as storage capacity, energy efficiency, smart features, compatibility with your preferred voice assistant or smart home ecosystem, and overall design.
 Reading customer reviews and comparing specifications can help you make an informed decision based on your specific needs and preferences.

+Carol said the most reliable fridges are Maytag.